19hours/sg-statutes/Acts/Income Tax Act.md

 (6) For the purposes of this section —

-(a) relief under section 48 shall be left out of account in computing the amount of tax payable by an individual; and
+(b) relief under sections 50, 50A and 50B shall be left out of account in computing the amount of tax which would be payable by an individual if he were resident in Singapore, and charged to tax, as mentioned in subsection (1).

-(b) relief under sections 48,50, 50A and 50B shall be left out of account in computing the amount of tax which would be payable by an individual if he were resident in Singapore, and charged to tax, as mentioned in subsection (1).
+[Act 27/2009, wef Y/A 2010 & Sub Ys/A:2009-ACT-27]

 [11/94; 7/2007]